SAP-archive/teched2020-DEV260/exercises/ex0/README.md

 - specified your individual group ID and
 - created a package,

-you can continue with one of the following exercises:
+you can continue withthe following exercise:
-   - \[Fast Track\]: [Exercises 1-4 - Generate Data Model](../ex1_4/README.md) to generate the data model

    - \[Regular Track\]: [Exercise 1 - Database Tables](../ex1/README.md) to create the data model step-by-step